 Elaborate Costumes and Makeup: The costumes and makeup worn by Peking Opera performers are not merely decorative but laden with symbolic meaning.
 Their colors, patterns, and embellishments convey social status, personality traits, and historical periods.
 For example, a red face typically signifies a loyal and heroic character, while a white face represents a cunning villain.
 The intricate designs and vibrant colors contribute to the visual splendor of Peking Opera.

 Use of Props and Stage Elements: The stage setting in Peking Opera is minimalistic, relying heavily on symbolism.
 They play a crucial role in Peking Opera, helping to set the scene and establish the mood of the performance.
-From ornate furnishings to symbolic objects, every prop serves a purpose in enhancing the storytelling and immersing the audience in the world of the opera.
+From ornate furnishings to symbolic objects, every prop serves a purpose.
+It includes enhancing the storytelling and immersing the audience in the world of the opera.

 Interpretation of Characters: Peking Opera relies on a repertoire of stock characters, each with its own distinct traits and attributes.
 From virtuous heroes to cunning villains, these archetypes are brought to life through the skillful portrayal of performers, who imbue their characters with depth and nuance.
 Through their costumes, makeup, movements, and vocal styles, performers embody these archetypes, allowing audiences to readily understand the roles and their motivations.